Aledelso/RL_Homework3/README.md

 ```
 and select `/videocamera`.

-To run the ros2_kdl_vision_control node in another terminal
+To run the ros2_kdl_vision_control node in another terminal, now you can try moving the aruco tag in gazebo
 ```
 ros2 run ros2_kdl_package ros2_kdl_vision_control --ros-args -p task:="look-at-point"
 ```